ssato/packagemaker/README.rst

 packaging process.

-All backend classes are children of pmaker.backend.base.Base class and may override methods {setup, preconfigure, configure, sbuild, build} represents each build steps.
+All backend classes are children of pmaker.backend.base.Base class and may override methods {setup, preconfigure, configure, sbuild, build} to implement each actual build steps.

 d.
 Utility modules
 -------------------